SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

             marks:
               -
                 type: bold
-            text: 'The workshop submission period has closed, and decision notifications with next steps were sent to aspiring presenters on June 26. '
+            text: 'The workshop submission period has closed.
+Aspiring presenters—see your email from June 26 for decision notifications and next steps.'
       -
         type: set
         attrs: